Background pattern

 Hepatobiliary disorders:

-Uncommon: abnormal liver function.
+Uncommon: abnormal liver function

 Skin and subcutaneous tissue disorders

-Uncommon: urticaria, rash, pruritus.
+Uncommon: urticaria, rash, itching.

 Renal and urinary disorders